ThePuffUnderscore/ThePuffpack-2.1/README.md

 # Support
 For support in installing the texture pack, feel free to reach out to me directly on Discord at Idiot Puff#5316.
 Feel free to message me with add-on requests, add-on submissions, or pack suggestions as well.
-For feedback, please leave a comment on the release/download video here: [doesnt exist]
+For feedback, please leave a comment on the release/download video here: [doesnt exist yet]

 Thanks for playing!